 Rabbi Ethan Tucker is co-founder and rosh yeshiva at Mechon Hadar and chair in Jewish Law.
 Ethan was a faculty member at the Drisha Institute for Jewish Education, where he taught Talmud and Halakhah in the Scholars' Circle.
 Ethan was ordained by the Chief Rabbinate of Israel and earned a PhD in Talmud and Rabbinics from the Jewish Theological Seminary and a B.A. from Harvard College.
 A Wexner Graduate Fellow, he was a co-founder of Kehilat Hadar and a winner of the first Grinspoon Foundation Social Entrepreneur Fellowship.
 He was named one of America’s Top 50 Rabbis by Newsweek in 2011 and 2012.

 Rabbi Jason Rubenstein

-Aviva Richman is a faculty member at Yeshivat Hadar.
+Rabbi Aviva Richman is a faculty member at Yeshivat Hadar.
 She has taught at the American Jewish University in Los Angeles, and she is a past Rosh Kollel of the Bet Midrash at Camp Ramah in Wisconsin.
 She has also enjoyed teaching community-wide sessions for the Hadar Bet Midrash and at the National Havurah Institute.
-She studied in the Pardes Kollel and the Drisha Scholars' Circle and is currently completing semikhah studies with a private teacher.
+She studied in the Pardes Kollel and the Drisha Scholars' Circle and is was ordained by a private teacher.
 Particular interests include Halakhah, gender and sexuality in Judaism and niggunim.
 She is currently pursuing a PhD in Rabbinics at NYU.

 Email Rabbi Aviva Richman